CLUB GOVERNANCE & FINANCE

 New clubs (less than 12 months old) do not require an AGM.

-Download these guidelines and templates for your AGM:
+Review these guidelines to prepare for your AGM:

 Clubs & Societies Committee Meetings